Bear Lake State Park

 Logan Canyon Scenic Byway

 This 41-mile national scenic byway is the most scenic route from Northern Utah to Jackson and Yellowstone.
-The byway runs alongside the winding Logan River from the city of Logan to Garden City, next to Bear Lake.
+The byway runs alongside the winding Logan River from the city of Logan to Garden City, right through Bear Lake State Park.
 Much of the corridor travels through spectacular, craggy limestone cliffs, some of which are nearly vertical.
-There are many opportunities for recreation in the Wasatch- Cache National Forest and interpretive information on Logan Canyon along the way.
+There are many opportunities for recreation in the Uinta-Wasatch-Cache National Forest and interpretive information on Logan Canyon along the way.

 Ogden River Scenic Byway